tatiananantes/skills-workshops/how_the_web_works/process_modelling/README.md

 * Make sure that your models include the following:

   * The order that things happen in.
   * The HTTP requests and the data they carry.
-(Resources for this at the bottom of this readme.)
+(Resources for this at the bottom of this README.)
   * The HTTP responses and the data they carry.
-(Resources for this at the bottom of this readme.)
+(Resources for this at the bottom of this README.)
   * The movement of requests between client and server.
   * Mouse clicks.
   * What is displayed in the browser.

-You can use chrome dev-tools to monitor what is happenning on the network.
+You can use chrome dev-tools to monitor what is happening on the network.

 ## Processes to model